KimchiLab/OpenEphysToPlx/README.md

 The general workflow is:
 1) **OpenEphysToCommonRef.m**: generate a Common Average Reference and subtract it from each channel
 2) **OpenEphysRefToSpikesPlexon.m**: Filter each referenced channel and extract spikes to write a plexon file

+The input to each argument is the directory in which the continuous data files are.